Healthy Negotiation 101: How to Get What You Want

 An objection also provides you with the perfect opportunity to listen and formulate a strong response.
 Interrupting or rebutting too soon may leave the other party feeling disrespected or as though they weren’t able to properly communicate their thoughts and opinions.

 Trying to win an argument will not get you what you want, decreasing the odds of coming to a win-win resolution.
-Instead, sit back and listen, then provide the other party with a response once they are finished.

-Highlight Your Strengths
+6. Highlight Your Strengths

 Set the tone for your negotiation by highlighting your strengths early on.
 By taking maximum advantage of the strengths that you bring to the table, you can add bargaining power and establish a strong foundation for your case.